China ferrous prices drop as steel hub Tangshan cautions mills on irregularities

-BEIJING, May 14 (Reuters) - Chinese ferrous futures extended losses on Friday, with steel prices plunging after top producer Tangshan city warned mills to maintain market order, while iron ore is set to give up a weekly gain.
+BEIJING, May 14 (Reuters) - Chinese ferrous futures extended losses on Friday, with steel prices plunging after top producer Tangshan city warned mills to maintain market order, while iron ore gave up its weekly gain.

 The local government said it would look into illegal behaviours and suspend business at mills found manipulating market prices, spreading rumours or storing up goods to make a good bargain, as the growth in steel prices has outpaced the rise in costs. (https://bit.ly/33FXWV0)

-Hot rolled coils SHHCcv1, used in the manufacturing sector, declined 6.0% to 6,135 yuan per tonne.
+Hot rolled coils SHHCcv1, used in the manufacturing sector, declined 6.0% to 6,135 yuan per tonne but still logged a 2.3% weekly gain.

 The plunge in steel prices follows a drop in the prices of steelmaking ingredients.

-Benchmark iron ore futures on the Dalian Commodity Exchange DCIOcv1, for September delivery, dived as much as 9.4% to 1,149 yuan a tonne.
-The contract is on course for a 5.8% drop this week.
+Benchmark iron ore futures on the Dalian Commodity Exchange DCIOcv1, for September delivery, dived 7.5% to 1,173 yuan a tonne.
+The contract fell 4.4% this week.

 Spot prices of iron ore with 62% iron content for delivery to China SH-CCN-IRNOR62, compiled by SteelHome consultancy, had declined $12 to $220.5 a tonne on Thursday.

-Coke futures on the Dalian bourse DCJcv1 were down 6.5% to 2,613 yuan a tonne.
+Coke futures on the Dalian bourse DCJcv1 were closed 6.4% lower at 2,615 yuan a tonne.

 (Reporting by Min Zhang and Shivani Singh; Editing by Vinay Dwivedi)